maloo0/homebridge-shelly-consumption/README.md

 <img src="./img/homekit_accessory.jpg" width="400px" />

 **Important information for everybody who uses the Shelly devices for measurement of negative values too.
 For example if you have photovoltaics and you feed in electricity into the power grid:**
 <br />The accessory provides a further indicator named *Status: active* (in german: *Status: Aktiv*).
 This shows if you have a negative or positive consumption value.
+Unfortunately, it's not possible to provide a negative value in HomeKit at the moment.
-  *Yes* stands for positive value
+<br />  *Yes* stands for positive value
-  *No* stands for negative value
+<br />  *No* stands for negative value

 In the future I probably will change this, so that you can recognize this more directly and more obvious.
 Maybe by adding a further accessory of another accessory type.